How to build your personal brand

 How much thought do you give to your personal branding?

-You can do the same as a small business owner with the bonus of utilising your personal brand to support your marketing objectives, elevate your company brand and drive employee engagement.
+The bonus comes from utilising your personal brand to support your marketing objectives, elevate your company brand and drive employee/associate engagement.

 Here are my recommendations and quick wins for anyone new to self-employment or those more experienced and looking for some fresh ideas.